yfeng002/impvaeood/README.md

 ## Train
 * A toy model
-  * Run `python train_nuscenes-mini.py` to train a bi3dof model with default parameter values and sample training data that was extracted from a nuScenes v1.0-mini video segment.
+  * Run `python train_nuscenes-mini.py` to train a bi3dof model with default parameter values and a sample clip that was extracted from a nuScenes v1.0-mini video segment.

-* With nuScenes or own data sets
+* With nuScenes or other data sets
   * (For nuScenes only) Follow the tutorial (https://www.nuscenes.org/nuimages#tutorials) to download the mini set.
   * Extract all video frames and place them into a folder structure as described in feature_abstraction.py.
 Then run `python feature_abstraction.py` to extract features for one time.
   * Run `python train_nuscenes-mini.py` to train.
 See in-script help lines for optional arguments.

+## Test
+* Run `python test.py` to get test scores (for OoD detection) of the sample clip.
+* To test with other data, follow the note in test.py to prepare test clips.

 ## Citation